-Between June 1 and September 30, you can make a complaint about a building that has the heat on.
+Between June 1 and September 30, you can make a complaint about a residential building that has the heat on.
 Between October 1 and May 31, you can make a complaint about a residential building that does not have enough heat or hot water.
-When reporting that the heat is turned on during the summer months for an entire building or a heat or hot water problem in an apartment, you must provide your contact information.
+If you are reporting that the heat is turned on during the summer months for an entire building, or making a heat or hot water complaint for an apartment, you must provide your contact information.

 You can also make heat complaints about commercial or non-residential buildings.
 Non-residential buildings include:

 Before filing a heat or hot water complaint, you should try to resolve the issue with your landlord, managing agent, or superintendent.